 Step 6: Designing Your Cover

 One of the most important elements of your book printing project is the cover design.
 The cover image should grab your reader’s attention and provide a clear message about the content of your book.
 Many book printing companies offer design tools or cover creators to help you format images and text.
 You can also upload your own art files to ensure your book cover is personalized to your tastes.
 If you need help with design, get in touch with Print Bind Ship – we make the process simple.

 You’ll also need to make sure that you remember to add the ISBN and BISAC codes, as well as a UPC and list price information so that the book can be sold in retail environments.

 The ISBN is the International Standard Book Number and is used to identify a specific book.
 This number is used throughout the market and never changes between organizations or networks.
 The BISAC is the sub-code that is used to define the subject or area of expertise of the book.
 That will need to be printed on the cover with the ISBN.
 When you publish a manuscript, you will have to submit an application for these numbers.

 Publishing your book means getting it printed and turned into a tangible product.
 This will require that you choose a printer that can create the right formats and produce the finished product that you have in mind.
 For example, if you want a paperback in addition to a hardcover book, make sure they can handle printing both.
 What is their experience like?
 You’ll want to work with a publisher that knows what they are doing.

-At Print Bind Ship, we have over 60 years of experience in printing and book production and can walk you through the entire process from formatting to finalizing your cover design and everything in between.
-We can even help you decide whether you should make multiple versions, what paperweight and size to choose, and more.
+At Print Bind Ship, we have over 60 years of experience in book printing and production and can walk you through the entire process from formatting to finalizing your cover design and everything in between.
+We can even help you decide whether you should make multiple versions and what paper weight and size to choose.